syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

 ## Template Selectors

 The [DataTemplateSelector](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.controls.datatemplateselector.aspx) can be used to set the custom templates to the cell or rows based on the data.
-You can set to particular SfDataGrid by setting [SfDataGrid.CellTemplateSelector](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_CellTemplateSelector) and the template can be set to particular column by setting [GridColumn.CellTemplateSelector](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumnBase.html#Syncfusion_UI_Xaml_Grid_GridColumnBase_CellTemplateSelector).
+You can set to particular Data Grid by setting [SfDataGrid.CellTemplateSelector](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_CellTemplateSelector) and the template can be set to particular column by setting [GridColumn.CellTemplateSelector](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumnBase.html#Syncfusion_UI_Xaml_Grid_GridColumnBase_CellTemplateSelector).

 Here, custom template applied to CustomerID column based on OrderID.